 Understanding Palantir Technologies's Unusual Options Activity

-Palantir Technologies (NYSE:PLTR) shares experienced unusual options activity on Thursday.
-The stock price moved down to $20.41 following the option alert.
+On Thursday, shares of Palantir Technologies (NYSE:PLTR) saw unusual options activity.
+After the option alert, the stock price moved down to $21.98.

 - Option Type: SWEEP